Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

   + [Saferwall](https://saferwall.com) (https://github.com/saferwall/saferwall) -  Malware analysis platform allowing to analyze, triage and classify threats in just minutes.
   + [Threat Zone Scan Holistic](https://app.threat.zone/scan) - Malware analysis platform (Interactive Sandbox, Static Analyzer, Emulation).
   + [Valkyrie Comodo](https://valkyrie.comodo.com) - Valkyrie conducts several analysis using run-time behavior and hundreds of features from a file and based on analysis results can warn users against malware undetected by classic Anti-Virus products.

-+ Digital Forensic & Incident Response Virtual Machine
-  + SANS - [SIFT Workstation (Linux VM)](https://www.sans.org/tools/sift-workstation/) - The SIFT VM contains a collection of free and open-source incident response and forensic tools designed to conduct an in-depth forensic or incident response investigation.
-  + GitHub - [Mandiant FlareVM](https://github.com/mandiant/flare-vm) - A collection of software installations scripts for Windows systems that allows you to easily setup and maintain a reverse engineering environment on a VM.

 + Malware Analysis Command-line Tools
   + GitHub - [Mandiant CAPA](https://github.com/mandiant/capa) - Capa detects capabilities in executable files.
 You run it against a PE, ELF, .NET module, shellcode file, or a sandbox report and it tells you what it thinks the program can do.